Thanksgiving music: 10 best classical pieces for your Turkey Day playlist

 Thanksgiving is a time for appreciating the wonderful things and people we have in our lives.
 And for musicians and music lovers, that includes great music…

 Looking for some beautiful classical music to accompany your traditional turkey (or nut roast) dinner?
 Here’s a selection of great pieces.

 Copland’s popular orchestral suite originated as a ballet, which tells of 19th-century American pioneers building a new farmhouse.
-The suite is packed full of all-American tunes, including a Shaker song, Simple Gifts, which Copland borrowed and incorporated into the music.
-You might recognise the tune – it’s the basis of the popular hymn Lord of the Dance.
+The suite is full to the brim with all-American tunes, including a Shaker song, Simple Gifts, which Copland borrowed and incorporated into the music.
+You might recognise the tune – it’s the basis of the popular hymn, Lord of the Dance.

 For the perfect gateway into the world of Baroque music, look no further than Bach’s Brandenburg Concertos.
-Each of the six contrasting concertos make the perfect musical accompaniment to a day of festivities.
+Each of the six contrasting concertos makes the perfect musical accompaniment to a day of festivities.

 Beethoven’s ‘Pastoral’ Symphony is a homage to the great outdoors, and one of the first pieces to paint a musical picture of a particular visual scene.
 As the nights draw in, it’s the perfect reminder of freshly cut grass, fields of bluebells and maybe even a whiff of the farmyard awaiting us in warmer months…